joegoggin/create-solito-tRPC-app/readme.md

 # create-solito-tRPC-app

-A command-line tool for creating new projects using my solito-.
+A command-line tool for creating new projects using my [solito-tRPC-template](https://github.com/joegoggin/solito-tRPC-template).

 ## Installation